Houry Geudelekian (NGO CSW/NY Gender Program Coordinator)

-Ilana Gelb (NGO CSW/NY Coordinator and Training Supervisor)
+Ilana Gelb (Former NGO CSW/NY Coordinator and Training Supervisor)

 Ilana graduated from the City University of New York with a duel degree in Violence, Conflict, and Human Rights and Sustainability.
 Prior to joining NGO CSW/NY, Ilana worked with various organizations to support survivors of mass violence, including refugees, survivors of human trafficking, and survivors of domestic violence.
 These organizations include the International Rescue Committee in New York, where Ilana supported resettled refugees in achieving food security; Guria in Varanasi, India, where Ilana conducted research on the effectiveness of an art therapy program as a means to reduce the trauma of children living in the red light area; and La Cometa in San Jose, Costa Rica, where Ilana served as an ESL teacher in a local slum.
 Ilana also founded Avasara: Students Against Human Trafficking, which organizes students, organizations, and communities to join in the fight against modern day slavery.
 Her areas of expertise include: gender based violence, intersections between human and environmental violence, refugees and forced migration, and a specialization in South Asia.
 Ilana speaks conversational Hindi, Urdu, and Spanish, as well as basic French.
 Ilana is extremely passionate about human rights, gender equality, and sustainability.

 Tanitra Partivit (Database & Web Administrator)